TomasOrtega/TomasOrtega/README.md

 **Center for Pervasive Communications and Computing (CPCC) at the University of California, Irvine**

-Originally, I am from Sant Cugat (near Barcelona) but I've lived in Pasadena, Irvine (now), as well as Madison, WI.
+Originally, I am from Sant Cugat (near Barcelona) but I've lived in Pasadena, Irvine, Philadelphia (now), as well as Madison, WI.

 My doctoral advisor is [Hamid Jafarkhani](https://www.ece.uci.edu/~hamidj/), and I have previously been at NASA's JPL with [Marc Sanchez-Net](https://scholar.google.com/citations?user=0C0EdK8AAAAJ&hl=en) and at the Vector Institute with [Xiaoxiao Li](https://xxlya.github.io/).